 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your furnace and AC system.
+While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your furnace and AC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

 Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that stops ALL contaminants and all the air from coming inside your Belleville home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your D & K Heating Service Experts representative to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+A higher MERV filter should be used on the advice of your D & K Heating Service Experts service advisor to ensure your system has the capability of moving the suitable volume of air through higher efficiency filters.
+You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.